Position: Associate Professor (piano)

 With a wide-ranging repertoire, pianist Solungga Fang-Tzu Liu has enjoyed an active career as a soloist and collaborator in venues across four continents.
 A dedicated performer of new music, Liu has performed music by many composers of our time, including the Lutoslawski "Piano Concerto" with Ossia, Steve Reich’s "The Desert Music" and "Tehillim" with Alarm Will Sound, and "Meandering River" and "Three Braided-River" for solo piano by Robert Morris (both are dedicated to her).
 With AWS Liu has recorded two CDs of Reich’s major works, and a recording of Meandering River has been released by Albany Records.
 In addition, Liu premiered Gregory Mertl’s "Piano Concerto" with the University of Minnesota Wind Ensemble, conducted by Craig Kirchhoff.
 Commissioned by the Barlow Endowment for Music Composition, this concerto was written for Liu and the University of Minnesota Wind Ensemble and she has recorded it for INNOVA Records.

 Liu’s 2010 release, The Pleasure-Dome of Kubla Khan: Piano Works of Charles Tomlinson Griffes (Centaur), was praised as having, “excellent sound, sensitivity and beguiling color” by the American Record Guide and “thoughtful interpretations” by the prestigious Clavier Companion.
 Of it, the Seattle Post-Intelligencer wrote, “This is an excellent recording.
 Liu has done justice to this sometimes overlooked body of work with her playing, as she pays tribute to a unique and evocative composer.”

 Liu is Associate Professor of Piano at the College of Musical Arts, Bowling Green State University.
 In addition to her dedication to her students at BGSU, Liu maintains a vigorous schedule as a guest artist teacher and as an adjudicator at major international conservatories and competitions, among them the Central Conservatory in Beijing, China, National Taiwan Normal University, the Nanyang Academy of Fine Arts in Singapore, Universidade Federal do Rio Grande do Sul in Brazil, the First Thailand International Mozart Competition and the Eastman Young Artists International Piano Competition.
-Within the US, she has also presented master classes and lectures at numerous venues, among them the Eastman School of Music, the Providence Keyboard Festival, the Virginia Tech, and the University of Minnesota.
+Within the US, she has also presented master classes and lectures at numerous venues, among them the Eastman School of Music, the Providence Keyboard Festival, the Atlantic Music festival, the Virginia Tech, and the University of Minnesota.